Grants and Fair Jobs Code - what is required by agencies

 In certain circumstances an exception to the Fair Jobs Code may apply.

-• monitor business commitments related to the Fair Jobs Code Plan
+• business commitments related to the Fair Jobs Code plan are monitored; and

 Possibility to insource